ashten28/my_datascience/sentiment_analysis_animal_crossing/README.md

     ## Centering and scaling for tfidf_text_0, tfidf_text_1, tfidf_text_10, ... [trained]

 We have a column called `text` in our data set.
-This column holds the review comments of ther user.
-AS a standlone, this column means almost nothing to a predictive model.
-The character strings that it holds are too long and unqiue.
-If we atttempt to use the column as it is, our models will most definitely turn out bad.
+This column holds the review comments of the user.
+As its own, this column means almost nothing to a predictive model.
+The character strings that it holds are too long and unqiue and if we atttempt to use the column as it is, our models will most definitely turn out bad or even fail.

 This is where data preprocessing comes in.
 Let’s try to bring out valueable column/predictors from the `text` column

-Lets go through what we did above one by one - step\_tokenize: the character string in our column `text` can be very long and most probably unique.
-It would make more sense to cut up the string into smaller strings and then we identify numerically if it exists in an oberservation. here we cut up the string into words.
-In other words, one token = one word. - step\_stopwords: we use this to remove any tokens that are stop words which give no or very low predicting power such as “is, it, there”. - step\_tokenfilter: if the string is very long, it likely that many token will be created.
-The longer the string, the greater the number of columns and hence the greater number of predictors.
+Lets go through what we did above one by one - step\_tokenize: The character string in our column `text` can be very long and most probably unique.
+It would make more sense to cut up the string into smaller strings and then identify numerically if it exists in an observation.
+Here we cut up the string into words.
+In other words, one token = one word.

+  - step\_stopwords: We use this to remove any tokens that are stop words which give no or very low predicting power such as “is, it, there”.

+  - step\_tokenfilter: If the string is very long, it is likely that too many token will be created.
+The greater the number of tokens, the greater number of predictors.
 Unless you have loads of RAM to spare, it wont be a good idea to include too many predictors.
-Hence, in here we limit the number of tokens to 500. - step\_tf: tf stands for term frequency (counts). this measures how many times each token appears in the `text` column.
+Hence, in here we limit the number of tokens (or in this case predictors) to 500.

-For instance. when our weight\_scheme is set to binary, if the token “yes” appears once, then it returns a 1.
+  - step\_tf: tf stands for term frequency (counts).
+This measures how many times each token appears in the `text` column.
+For instance. when our weight\_scheme is set to “binary”, if the token “amazing” appears once, then it returns a 1.
 If it appears twice, then it returns a 2.
-If there is any matching ones, then it returns a 0.
+If there isn’t any matching ones, then it returns a 0.
     Pretty neat I must say.
-But we can take this up a notch. - step\_tfidf: tfidf stands for “term frequency inverse document frequency”.
-It holds the same principle as above but it incorporates how common or rare the token is among all the observation in the returned values. - step\_normalize: this is also known as centering your data.
+But we can take this up a notch.

+  - step\_tfidf: tfidf stands for “term frequency, inverse document frequency”.
+It holds the same principle as above but it incorporates how common or rare the token is among all the observation in the returned values.

+  - step\_normalize: This is also known as centering your data.
 What this does it takes the average of all the values and subtracts it from the data.

 Now we have our data read for modeling

 ### Modeling

-For our model, we are going to use a lasso regression using the `glmnet` package.
-I am quite there are other models we can use, however since this was suggested, I am going for this one.
+For our model, we are going to use a lasso regression from the `glmnet` package.
+I am quite sure there are other models we can use, however since this was suggested, I am going for this one.

 ``` r
 lasso_spec <-